In this document

 Feature | Solargis | Solcast | Meteonorm | SolarAnywhere |

-Time range | Past 12 months up to the current day | Past 7 days up to 14 days ahead | Past 7 days up to the current hour | Past 45 days up to the current hour |
+Time range | Past 12 months up to the current day | Past 7 days up to now | Past 5 years up to the current hour | Past 45 days up to the current hour |

-Update rate of real-time data | Up to 5 minutes | Up to 5 minutes | Up to 15 minutes | Up to 15 minutes |
+Update rate of real-time data | Up to 5 minutes | Up to 5 minutes | 10 or 15 minutes | Up to 15 minutes 5 minutes in some regions |

-Time resolution | 5/10/15-min, hourly, daily | 5–15 min (live), hourly, daily | 1-min, 15-min, hourly, daily | 15-min, 30-min, hourly |
+Time resolution | 5/10/15-min, hourly, daily | 5/10/15/30-min, hourly | 1/15-min, hourly, daily | 15/30-min, hourly 5-min available in Contiguous USA |

 Provided parameters | 40+ solar, meteo, environmental, and power production parameters; | 20+ solar, meteo, environmental, and power production parameters; | GHI (incl. clear-sky), DNI, DHI, GTI, BTI, DTI, PV production, temperature, snow | 15+ solar (incl. clear-sky irradiance), meteo, and power production parameters |

-Data delivery methods | API, SFTP, email | API | API | API, dashboard |
+Data delivery methods | API, SFTP, email | API, web download | API | API, dashboard |

 Key differentiators